 This version of the Autavia has three black counters, which have what TAG Heuer calls an “azurage” decoration, often referred to as “snailed.”

-“Whatever you call it, the dial design – despite not referencing a specific past model or not being painted with faux patinated lume – has classic good looks.”
+Despite not referencing a past model or being painted with faux patinated lume, the dial has classic good looks.